Ikaika Malloe

-Ikaika Malloe (born July 6, 1974) is an American football coach and former safety and linebacker who was most recently the defensive coordinator and inside linebackers coach for the UCLA Bruins.
+Ikaika Malloe (born July 6, 1974) is an American football coach and former safety and linebacker who is the defensive line coach for the Penn State Nittany Lions.
 He played college football at Washington from 1992 to 1995.

 Playing career

 Malloe graduated from Kamehameha Schools and chose to walk on at Washington.
 He helped lead the Huskies to a 1995 Pac-10 Championship while leading the team in interceptions with five.

 Coaching career

 Washington (first stint)

 Following his playing career at Washington, Malloe transitioned into a role as a student assistant, program coordinator and a graduate assistant.
 He earned his degree in sociology from the UW in 1997.

 Western Illinois

 Following his time at Washington, Malloe was hired as the special teams coordinator at Western Illinois.
 During his time with the Leathernecks, his defensive line ranked second in the conference in sacks, red zone defense, and opponents' third down conversions.